Source: The Handbook of Texas Online

 acres was valued at $106,029,000.

-Wichita Falls, as well as the Dallas-Fort Worth area, were the
+Wichita Falls, as well as the Dallas-Fort Worth

-being grown on the High Plains, and
+acreage was being grown on the High Plains, and

 acres was harvested.

 The yield was twenty bushels per acre, for a total

 production of 54,000,000 bushels valued at

 $156,600,000.
 That year wheat ranked seventh in